MeiKatz/pdfjs-docs/README.md

 ### 31: beginText
 *no parameters*

+Starts a new text block.
 Resets the text matrix, the pointer position (x and y), and the line position (x and y).
-Starts a new text block.

 ### 32: endText
 *no parameters*

+Finalize all current text operations and run pending actions.

 ### 33: setCharSpacing
 * `spacing`: *`number`*